Contact Us for a Free Consultation 818-394-7835

 • Store owner owned or had control of the premises;

-• Owner was negligent in maintaining the premises;
+• The owner was negligent in maintaining the premises;

 • You sustained an injury due to the owner's negligence;

-• Failed to regularly examine the store, merchandise, and equipment;
+• Failed to examine the store, merchandise, and equipment regularly;

 • Failed to provide customers of potential hazards in the store;

-• Failed to properly train and supervise their employees.
+• Failed to train and supervise their employees properly.

 How Can a Personal Injury Attorney Help You?